metebayhan/real-estate-investment-trust-analysis/README.md

 ## How to Run

-1. Install NumPy
+1. Install NumPy,
 pip install numpy
-2. Place data files
+2. Place data files,
 Put SBRA.csv and EQR.csv in the project root folder.
-3. Run the Script
+3. Run the Script,
 python main.py